 Eventually, the action will slow on the hole you’ve been fishing.
 You’ll still be able to see fish down there, but they don’t want to bite.
 Try a different bait, or a different color, or try a different action.
 By doing so, you can usually get a few more to bite.
 When you don’t see them anymore, or when they won’t take your bait regardless of what you put down there, it’s time to move to the next hole.

 When it comes to sonar for ice-fishing, you can’t beat Vexilar.
 They’ve been making sonar for ice-fishing for a long, long time and make the units that have the features you need.

 When panfish like bluegills and sunfish are the quarry, you will do best going small and light: Small baits and light line.
 One of the baits in the Northland Helium series of baits would be a good choice.

 Along the light side of things, you want a light line.
 The light line handles the tiny baits better, but it’s also less visible to the fish.
 At times in clear water, it’s possible to look down the hole and watch fish come in and look at your bait.
 It’s interesting to see how closely they examine it at times.
 The light, the invisible line will make your bait look more natural and the fish will be more likely to eat it.

 Last thing.
 Perch are abundant in many areas, they’re willing biters, and they’re great on the table.
-The past few years we’ve been using a lot more plastic for the perch.
+For the past few years, we’ve been using a lot more plastic for the perch.
 They like it just as well as live, and you can catch a lot more fish per bait with the plastic.
 Use it with a small spoon or jig and just quiver the bait.
 Impulse Mini-Smelt and Bloodworms are perch-catchers.

 Now we just need to make sure the ice is safe.
 When it is, try the ideas we’ve just talked about and you’ll catch more fish.